-- Define the modeling and CPUE series analytical teams (well before the DP meeting); - Identify appropriate CPUE indices for use in blue shark Stock assessment model (for DP meeting); - CPCs provide CPUE series going through 2021 for the DP meeting; - If possible, CPCs provide sex-specific length-composition information going through 2021 for the assessment.
-CPCs should use SCRS data catalogue to identify size-data gaps (for the DP meeting); - National scientists and ICCAT Secretariat to use observer data and other potential techniques to estimate historical catches of fleets with significant catches where that information is missing (for DP meeting); - Continue to gather and analyze available size information for BSH by sex and region (for DP meeting); - Identify fleets based on spatial/selectivity considerations (for DP meeting); - Review any new life history information for BSH in the Atlantic (for DP meeting); - After the 2021 data become available, they should be prepared in the format needed for the assessment (after the DP meeting but before the assessment meeting); - Consider, together with the Working Group on Stock Assessment Methods, alternative stock assessment methods (as per SCRS/2021/166, other SCRS papers, and the fisheries literature); - Consider the use of conventional mark-recapture (possibly sex-specific) data for the 2023 assessment; - Review of the SRDCP activities and progress; - Continue and/or expand participation in the Subgroup on Technical Gear Changes from the Billfishes Species Group in order to participate in the tasks assigned to it (see SCRS/2021/175); - Continue and/or expand participation in the Subgroup on Electronic Monitoring Systems from the Billfishes Species Group in order to participate in the tasks assigned to it (SCRS/2021/165);
+- Define the modeling and CPUE series analytical teams (well before the DP meeting); - Identify appropriate CPUE indices for use in blue shark stock assessment model (for DP meeting); - CPCs provide CPUE series going through 2021 for the DP meeting; - If possible, CPCs provide sex-specific length-composition information going through 2021 for the assessment.
+CPCs should use SCRS data catalogue to identify size-data gaps (for the DP meeting); - National scientists and the ICCAT Secretariat to use observer data and other potential techniques to estimate historical catches of fleets with significant catches where that information is missing (for DP meeting); - Continue to gather and analyze available size information for blue shark (BSH) by sex and region (for DP meeting); - Identify fleets based on spatial/selectivity considerations (for DP meeting); - Review any new life history information for BSH in the Atlantic (for DP meeting); - After the 2021 data become available, they should be prepared in the format needed for the assessment (after the DP meeting but before the assessment meeting); - Consider, together with the Working Group on Stock Assessment Methods, alternative stock assessment methods (as per Kell, 2021, other SCRS papers, and the fisheries literature); - Consider the use of conventional mark-recapture (possibly sex-specific) data for the 2023 assessment; - Review of the SRDCP activities and progress;

-$^{^{\}scriptscriptstyle 3}$ The online meeting may be broken into 2 sessions with a few days between these.
+3 The online meeting may be broken into 2 sessions with a few days between these.